rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

   - event sourcing
 ---

+A course by Dino Esposito on PluralSight.
+Dino recommends following this project https://github.com/mastreeno/Merp which is an open source ERP system built using DDD and CQRS architecture.

 1. Repositioning DDD as the ideal methodology to conduct domain analysis.
 2. Explore architectures supporting DDD that are implemented in software systems (domain models, CQRS, event sourcing)
 3. UX-first approach to designing software system.